-- □ Sign up for a CalSTRS webinar tailored to your career stage at CalSTRS.com/early-career. - Consider increasing your contribution to your 403(b) or 457(b) account. - □ Consider purchasing additional service credit if you're eligible to redeposit service credit or purchase permissive service credit.
+- ☐ Sign up for a CalSTRS webinar tailored to your career stage at CalSTRS.com/early-career. - ☐ Consider increasing your contribution to your 403(b) or 457(b) account. - □ Consider purchasing additional service credit if you're eligible to redeposit service credit or purchase permissive service credit.
 The earlier you purchase service credit, the lower the cost.
-Use the calculators at CalSTRS.com/calculators to estimate the cost or submit the Redeposit or Purchase Permissive Service Credit form at CalSTRS.com/forms. - □ Estimate your retirement benefit using the Retirement Benefits Calculator at CalSTRS.com/calculators. - Look for Learn and Discover: Early Career booklet from us in the mail.
+Use the calculators at CalSTRS.com/calculators to estimate the cost or submit the Redeposit or Purchase Permissive Service Credit form at CalSTRS.com/forms. - ☐ Estimate your retirement benefit using the Retirement Benefits Calculator at CalSTRS.com/calculators. - □ Look for your Learn and Discover: Early Career booklet from us in the mail.

 This publication includes steps to prepare for your secure future based on your career stage.
+You can also find the booklet online at CalSTRS.com/publications.